moreh-dev/quickstart/README.md

 ```

 ### Inference
-After you finished your training, inference could be done with your fine-tuned model by following command:
+After training, you can proceed inference with your fine-tuned model using the following command:
 ```bash
 python tutorial/inference_sdxl.py \
   --model-name-or-path=${SAVE_DIR_PATH}
 ```

-You can adjust your prompt by editting `PROMPT` in the inference code.
+Adjust the prompt by editing the PROMPT variable in the inference script:
 ```python
 ...
 PROMPT = "a man with grey hair and a red jacket"
 ...
 ```

-Result image will be saved with name `sdxl_result.jpg`
+The resulting image will be saved as `sdxl_result.jpg`.